Sensory User's Manual

 in the other senses, or serve as confirmation after smelling,

 tasting, and feeling a wine's properties.
-When aromas of tomatoes,
+When the wine being sampled, for example, shows aromas of tomatoes,

 bouquet of earth, flavor of

-dried cherries in a texture of velvet with light tannins all lead to suspicions of Pinot Noir, the garnet edge
+dried cherries with a velvet-textured mouth feel and light tannins, all of which lead to suspicions of Pinot Noir, a light edge that seems more red than purple

 may confirm it.